 Georgi McCauley is a Chicago-based actress, writer and storyteller.
 She recently moved to Chicago from Los Angeles, where she acted in various comedy sketches, web series, and other forms of new media.
 She is a frequent performer at The Moth storytelling events, and recently won The Moth's Storyslam in Chicago.
 She has appeared in The Sound's Red Bowl at the Jeffs, For Annie, and Valentine's Plays, and her short play The Heart will appear in the upcoming Independence Plays.
 She studied at the Anthony Meindl Actor Workshop and is an alumni of Ithaca College and The National Theater Institute. georgimccauley.com

 Ella Pennington is a Chicago-based actress originally from the San Francisco Bay Area.
 Since graduating from Northwestern, she has worked with Griffin Theatre, Fearless Theatre, The Neighborhood Theatre, Theo Ubique (Jeff Award best musical), and Imagination Stage.
 She appeared in The Sound's production of Seagulls in 2015 as Nina and it has been one of her favorite roles to date.
-She is also the co-producer of Valentine's Plays and the upcoming Independence Plays.
+She is also the co-producer of Valentine's Plays and Independence Plays.
 Most recently, she appeared in the short film Cheese Shop. ellapennington.com

 Kasey Trouba is a freelance stage manager and production manager based in Chicago.
 Most recently, Kasey has worked with The Sound, The House Theatre of Chicago, American Theater Company, About Face Theatre, Greenhouse Theater, other theatre, and Pivot Arts.
 She is a proud company member of The Sound.
 Kasey is an alumna of Loyola University Chicago where she received a BA in theatre.